FEISystems/ca-adpq-prototype/README.md

 *   **User Testing:** To validate our designs and ensure that our application designing was consistent with user expectations and needs, we tested with users early and often.
 As a result of our testing, we were able to identify usability issues early and make corrections to the UI where necessary.
 The user testing allowed our team to better understand the users’ needs, and improve the application.
 We documented the [user testing feedback](./artifacts/Design Process/User Testing/User_Testing_Notes.pdf).

-5. Used GitHub to document code commits
+### e.
+Used GitHub to document code commits

 GitHub Issue #68

 GitHub was used as our source control system.
 Tickets were associated with commits as they were executed, https://github.com/FEISystems/ca-adpq-prototype

-6. Used Swagger to document the RESTful API, and provided a link to the Swagger API
+### f.
+Used Swagger to document the RESTful API, and provided a link to the Swagger API

 GitHub Issue #47

 Swagger was used to document the RESTful API.
 The links to the User Interface and JSON data are included below.

     User Interface:
     http://ca-adpq-prototype.eastus2.cloudapp.azure.com/swagger/index.html